A first-day ESL class activity: Writing ID cards

 This second photo shows a board ID card set up for a junior class:

--As each item is added to the board the students can go ahead and fill it in, writing down their own personal/contact information.
+-As each item is added to the board, the students can fill it out and write down their personal/contact information.

 Questions and answers

-Once this stage is completed, the teacher can start to ask a few, ” What is your…..?” questions.
+Once this stage is completed, the teacher can ask ” What is your…..?” questions.
 Starting from the top of the card:

 What’s your name?